KazaiMazai/vapor-rest-kit/Docs/Filtering.md

 func baseFiltering(...) -> QueryBuilder<Model> { ... }
 ```
-- If filtering enitity conforms to **StaticFiltering** default filtering is always applied.
+- If filtering enitity conforms to **StaticFiltering** base filtering is always applied.
 - If filtering enitity conforms to **DynamicFiltering** default filtering is applied only if no filter keys provided by client in request query
 - If filtering enitity conforms to **DynamicFiltering** base filtering is always applied